CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 Templates are analogous to functions.
 They define the inputs they take in, the actions to be performed, and the outputs they produce.
 Templates can be defined once and reused multiple times within a workflow.

 There are also two kinds of templates, **resource templates** and **workflow templates**.
-To understand more about both types as well as the similarities and differences between the two, refer to the [Templates page](../../quantum-engine/templates/).
+To understand more about both types as well as the similarities and differences between the two, refer to the [templates page](../../quantum-engine/templates/).

 ### Resources

 Resources are a way of making both templates and source code reusable and shareable.

 A resource is made of two components: the source code that will be executed and the template that calls that code.
-To learn more about what comprises a resource as well as how to build your own, please refer to the [Resources page](../../quantum-engine/resources/).
+To learn more about what comprises a resource as well as how to build your own, please refer to the [resources page](../../quantum-engine/resources/).

 ## Building a Workflow